rhatgadkar/SiteMapGenerator/README.md

 Each site map contains information about the page's URL, the non-image links of the page, and the image links of the page.
-Here is an example site map for an non-existing "example.org" domain:
+Here is an example site map for a non-existing "example.org" domain:
 ```
     [
         {